vaulty-co/docs/docs/reference/forward-proxy.md

 title: Forward Proxy
 ---

-Forward proxy is used when requests via proxy go outside of your network.
-Vaulty creates tunnel between your client and target server.
+A Forward proxy is used when requests via proxy go outside of your network.
+Vaulty creates a tunnel between your client and the target server.
 Vaulty transparently modifies requests and responses based on configured transformations.

 <img src="/img/forward.svg"/>

-The main difference between forward proxy and [reverse proxy](./reverse-proxy) is that for the latter client can't specify the destination.
-Destination for reverse proxy is taken from the routes file, while the destination for the forward proxy is specified by client.
+The main difference between a forward proxy and [reverse proxy](./reverse-proxy) is that for the latter client can't specify the destination.
+The destination for a reverse proxy is taken from the routes file, while the destination for the forward proxy is specified by the client.

  Here is an example: